Home About Contact |

 ANALYSIS OF HOW PRO SE STATUS VARIES BY RACE & SEX

-Meaning: In Florida, 42% of pro se civil rights litigants are black females (DOAH) Context: only 9% of Florida's population is black female (estimate) (census.gov) Takeaway: rules which treat pro se litigants differently will disproportionately impact black women/girls Note: these numbers are the same for black males (compare Table B with Table C)
+Meaning: In Florida, 41% of pro se civil rights litigants are black females (DOAH) Context: only 9% of Florida's population is black female (estimate) (census.gov) Takeaway: rules which treat pro se litigants differently will disproportionately impact black women/girls Note: these numbers are virtually the same for black males (compare Table B with Table C)

 Table A